sunilprajapati832/AmazonPrimeVideo_PowerBI_VisualReport/README.md

 # 📊 Amazon Prime User Insights Dashboard

 This project is a data analysis and visualization report based on a dataset of Amazon Prime users.
-It originally focused on solving a series of exploratory data analysis (EDA) questions using Python and Jupyter Notebooks.
+It originally focused on solving a series of exploratory data analysis (EDA) questions using Python.
 I have extended the project by building an interactive Power BI Dashboard to visualize key metrics and trends.

 ---